 See for yourself Vermont's Mad River Valley "Almost There" Documentary

-The 19th century farmhouse built by the Joslin family and attached horse barn were converted to an Inn by Jack and Doreen Simko and daughter Anne Marie DeFreest in 1986.
-In 2014, Anne Marie's longtime friend Jim Donahue and his wife Kim purchased the property and are the happy stewards of these beautiful and historic structures.
+The 19th century farmhouse built by the Joslin family and attached horse barn were converted to an Inn by Jack and Doreen Simko in 1986.
+In 2014, Kim and Jim Donahue purchased the property and are the happy stewards of these beautiful and historic structures.

-The newly renovated game room is located in the lower level of the farmhouse.
+The game room is located in the lower level of the farmhouse.
 It features a game room with an antique pool table, a television with DVD player and surround sound bar, collection of DVD's, games and paperback books.
-A refrigerator is stocked with complimentary Vermont soda, a Keurig for coffee & tea as well as organic Quinn Popcorn!
+A refrigerator is stocked with complimentary soft drinks, a Keurig for coffee & tea as well as organic Quinn Popcorn!